itsabhiraj/Titanic/README.md

 # Projects
-This is where all my projects are stored.
+This is the solution to the famous titanic survival prediction problem from kaggle.